Peter J. Dunn Award for Green Chemistry & Engineering Impact in the Pharmaceutical Industry

-A panel of industrial peers will evaluate the applications and select a winner.
-Notifications will go out in early 2022.
+A panel of industry peers will evaluate the applications and select a winner.
+Notifications will go out in early 2023.

 Chemistry enhances lives across the globe and green chemistry is the path to enhanced sustainability.
 The ACS GCIPR looks forward to receiving your submission to be considered as the best at pharmaceutical green chemistry development.